NVIDIA/cutlass/media/docs/cpp/xe_rearchitecture.md

 ```math
     \text{thread\ } i\ \ \  \text{owns elements} \ \ \ i, i+16, i+32, \ldots
 ```
 That is to say, elements are assigned to threads in a round-robin fashion.
 Conversely, if we declare a vector variable (say `cute::intel::float8`) in SYCL, the compiler will interleave the vectors from each thread in the subgroup to form a length-128 (8 * 16) float array in registers.
+Caveat: types smaller than a byte have special rules, to be discussed later.

 > [!IMPORTANT]
-> Note that the thread mapping _depends on the element data size._ If an array of 32-bit data, say, is reinterpreted _on a register level_ as an array of 16-bit data, data ownership will change -- i.e., in SIMT terms, it is a shuffle operation.
+> Note that the thread mapping _depends on the element data size._ If an array of 32-bit data, say, is reinterpreted _on a register level_ as an array of 16-bit data, data ownership will change &mdash; i.e., in SIMT terms, it is a shuffle operation.
 Contrast this operation with a SIMT bitcast/reinterpret_cast, which does not change data ownership, but _does_ shuffle data in registers.

 Now that we have the basic thread mapping rule, let's apply it to a simple block 2D load, with height = 8 rows and width = 4 columns.
 Recalling that the width dimension is contiguous in both memory and registers, we deduce the following mapping:
 ```math